Adaezy-cyber/crm-cloud-migration-risk-assessment/README.md

 ## About

-Prepared by Adaeze Elizabeth Adeteye, This project forms part of my growing Governance, Risk, and Compliance portfolio
+Prepared by me, **Adaeze Elizabeth Adeteye**, This project forms part of my growing Governance, Risk, and Compliance portfolio

 ## References
 NIST Cybersecurity Framework (CSF)